Skip to main content

 Loyal and bond-focused

-A practical routine may include:
+A practical routine typically includes:

 • Indoor play sessions

-• Brief obedience training
+• Brief obedience or trick training

 Signs of insufficient engagement